Scientists: Up to 25,000 barrels at DDT dump site in Pacific

 “It really was a surprise to everybody who's worked with the data and who sailed at sea,” he told reporters Monday.

-The study provides “a wide-area map” of the barrels, though it will be up to others to confirm through sediment sampling that the containers hold DDT, Terrill said..
+The survey provides “a wide-area map” of the barrels, though it will be up to others to confirm through sediment sampling that the containers hold DDT, Terrill said.
+It's estimated between 350 and 700 tons of DDT were dumped in the area, 12 miles (20 kilometers) from Los Angeles, and 8 miles (12 kilometers) from Catalina Island.

+Diana Aga, a chemistry professor at University at Buffalo who is not affiliated with the study, said the findings were shocking if the barrels are proven to contain the toxic chemical.
+“That's a lot of DDT at the bottom of the ocean," she said.

+If the barrels haven't leaked, they could be moved to a place where disposal is safer, Aga said.
+If they leaked, scientists could take samples from the water, sediment and other marine life to gauge the damage.

-Scientists conducted the survey from March 10-24 following a Los Angeles Times report last year about evidence that DDT was dumped into the ocean near Catalina.
+Scientists conducted the survey from March 10-24 following a Los Angeles Times report last year about evidence that DDT was dumped into the ocean.

 “Unfortunately, the basin offshore Los Angeles had been a dumping ground for industrial waste for several decades, beginning in the 1930s.
 We found an extensive debris field in the wide area survey,” Terrill said.

-Scientists used an underwater drone to map the seafloor.
-University of California Santa Barbara professor David Valentine discovered concentrated accumulations of DDT in the sediments in the same region and spotted 60 barrels on the seafloor in 2011 and 2013.
-Researchers used those barrels as a starting point.
+Scientists started the search where University of California Santa Barbara professor David Valentine had discovered concentrated accumulations of DDT in the sediments and spotted 60 barrels about a decade ago.

-High levels of DDT have been detected in the region's other marine mammals, and the chemical has been linked to cancer in sea lions.
+High levels of DDT have been detected in the area's marine mammals, and the chemical has been linked to cancer in sea lions.

 The Los Angeles Times reviewed shipping logs from a disposal company supporting Montrose Chemical Corp. of California, a DDT-producing company.
 The logs showed 2,000 barrels of DDT-laced sludge were dumped in the deep ocean each month from 1947 to 1961 off Catalina, and other companies also dumped there until 1972.